 Ignore the dirt road at this intersection and instead head toward the paved portion of Cadman Drive.
 You’ll pass some nice houses carved into the hillside before you hit the end of the pavement at the 0.2 mile mark.

-When you reach the end of Cadman Drive, the road ends at a chain link fence.
+When you reach the end of Cadman Drive, the road ends at a chain link fence and becomes the Cadman Trail.
 Walk through here and you’re on a shaded fire road that travels alongside a small gulch.
 At around the 0.3 mile mark, stay to the right where a use-trail ascends a neighboring canyon and meets up with Vista Del Valle Drive (a nice loop option if you’re interested!)

 From this point, the trail is mostly out of the shade but unless you’re doing this route at high noon in the dead of summer, you’ll probably be all right.
 There is an incline here but it’s very gradual.
 By the 0.92 mile mark you’ll be at 870 feet – and you’ll start to have some really incredible views.

-At the 1.3 mile mark, the Mineral Wells Trail hits a junction on a ridgeline firebreak.
+At the 1.3 mile mark, the Coolidge Trail hits a junction on a ridgeline firebreak known as 5-Points.
 To the west, a series of trails splits and heads toward Vista Del Valle Drive.
-To the north, the Mineral Wells Trail continues, eventually meeting up with the Old Zoo trail.
-For this trip, head to the east along the fire break as it passes through some old eucalyptus trees.
+To the north, the Fern Canyon Trail continues, eventually meeting up with the Old Zoo trail.
+For this trip, head to the east along the Upper Beacon Trail as it passes through some old eucalyptus trees.